Algae Fats Market Size and Share

 By Source: Genetically Modified Strains Drive Innovation

 Microalgae commanded 72% of the algae fats market size in 2024.
 Adoption rests on mature cultivation chains for Spirulina and Chlorella.
 Genetically modified microalgae, although nascent, are projected to post a 19.5% CAGR, fueled by engineered nutrient profiles, faster growth, and policy support in China’s bio-economy.
-As regulatory clarity improves and consumer messaging shifts toward sustainability over GMO aversion, the segment’s momentum is projected to outstrip wild-type growth.
+The regulatory landscape for GM microalgae is evolving favorably, with synthetic biology advances reducing safety concerns and improving economic viability, particularly in China, where the microalgae biofuel industry shows strong government support

 In parallel, traditional microalgae continue to scale through fermentation infrastructure now repurposed from bio-ethanol and pharmaceutical lines.
-The segment’s durability stems from supply reliability and universal feed-regulatory acceptance, making it a baseline ingredient even as engineered strains penetrate premium niches.
+The segment’s durability stems from supply reliability and universal feed regulatory acceptance, making it a baseline ingredient, even as engineered strains penetrate premium niches.
+Wild-type strains maintain advantages in regulatory approval timelines and consumer acceptance, particularly in organic and natural product segments where genetic modification restrictions are in place.

 By Application: Poultry Feed Adoption Accelerates

-Aquafeed held 46.2% of the algae fats market share in 2024, aligned with salmon, shrimp, and trout producers mandated to cut fish-oil dependency.
+Aquafeed held a 46.2% market share of the algae fats market in 2024, aligning with salmon, shrimp, and trout producers' mandates to reduce fish-oil dependency.
 Complete fish-oil replacement trials with Veramaris oil underline performance parity and sustainability messaging that resonates in export-oriented seafood chains.
 Poultry feed, meanwhile, is set to grow at an 18.6% CAGR as integrators target omega-3-enriched chicken and eggs.
-Clinical work on Aurantiochytrium limacinum shows safe inclusion up to 5%, enhancing DHA levels without performance drag.
+Clinical work on Aurantiochytrium limacinum demonstrates the safe inclusion of up to 5%, enhancing DHA levels without performance degradation.

 Note: Segment shares of all individual segments available upon report purchase